©2015 Green Building Advisor. From The Taunton Press, Inc., publisher of Fine Homebuilding Magazine.

 Once you know the minimum required R-value for your foam sheathing, you can determine your foam thickness.
 To do that, you need to know the R-value per inch of your foam.
 The most common type of expanded polystyrene (EPSExpanded polystyrene.
 Type of rigid foam insulation that, unlike extruded polystyrene (XPS), does not contain ozone-depleting HCFCs.
 EPS frequently has a high recycled content.
 Its vapor permeability is higher and its R-value lower than XPS insulation.
 EPS insulation is classified by type: Type I is lowest in density and strength and Type X is highest.) has an R-value of about R-3.6 per inch, while extruded polystyrene (XPSExtruded polystyrene.
 Highly insulating, water-resistant rigid foam insulation that is widely used above and below grade, such as on exterior walls and underneath concrete floor slabs.
 In North America, XPS is made with ozone-depleting HCFC-142b.
 XPS has higher density and R-value and lower vapor permeability than EPS rigid insulation.) has an R-value of R-5 per inch.

-The R-value shown on polyisocyanurate labels is usually equivalent to R-6 or R-6.5 per inch.
+These days, the R-value shown on polyisocyanurate labels is usually equivalent to R-5.7 to R-6.0 per inch.
 However, the actual performance of polyiso decreases at cold temperatures.
 Concerns about the cold-temperature performance of polyiso are real, so GBA recommends that cold-climate builders use caution when choosing a rigid foam designed to keep wall sheathing above the dew point during the winter.
-Either EPS or XPS is probably a safer choice for this purpose than polyiso, unless you down-rate the performance of the outermost layer of polyiso to about R-4 per inch.
-For more information on this issue, see In Cold Climates, R-5 Foam Beats R-6 .
+Either EPS or XPS is probably a safer choice for this purpose than polyiso, unless you derate the performance of the outermost layer of polyiso to about R-4 or R-5 per inch.
+For more information on this issue, see In Cold Climates, R-5 Foam Beats R-6 and Cold-Weather Performance of Polyisocyanurate .

 If you’re not sure what climate zone you live in, you can look it up on the Department of Energy’s climate zone map.
 The map is posted here on the GBA website; click here to see it.